How to add a custom storage volume#

 lxc storage volume create <pool_name> <volume_name> --type=block [configuration_options...]

-To add a storage volume on a cluster member, add the
+To add a custom storage volume on a cluster member, add the

 lxc storage volume create <pool_name> <volume_name> --target=<cluster_member> [configuration_options...]